15 Smart HDB BTO Interior Design Ideas

-A few popping colour items can be added to break the neutrals and bring everything together.
+A few popping-colour items can be added to break the neutrals and bring everything together.
 This theme also features clean and crisp lines that can be incorporated into furniture design, wall structures, and other elements.
-Another important feature of this style is to declutter.
-Stowaway all extra things in storage so the visual space is cleared to give a need and clean look.
+Another important feature of this style is decluttering.
+Stow away all extra things in storage so the visual space is cleared to give a needed and clean look.

 The following design features neutral palettes with sleek carpentry to create an exciting and beautiful abode.

 Modern interior design is a broader term that is used to define a theme that has cool and neutral palettes, clean and crisp lines, and in which glass, metal, or wooden elements are used.
 This design also features some iconic furniture from the first half of the 20th century such as the Mies van der Rohe’s Barcelona chair and the butterfly chair.
 Furniture upholstery and other elements are kept plain and simple.
 The use of glass, mirrors, and steel adds to the artistic beauty of this style.

 Usually, in modern style, white colour is used along with black contrasts to give a better visual appearance.
 Modern furniture that incorporates wooden and plain elements along with glass partitions and steel structures is the epitome of a modern theme design.
 This can be seen showcased in the following project at Gangsa Rd, Singapore.
 Notice the glass partitions, neutral walls, and black and white rug all work together to create this beautiful modern design.